TMC offers a choice between percentage pay and mileage pay. Percentage rates start at 26% for new graduates.

 Vacation time – 1 week after 1 year of driving (Average weekly pay is paid to the driver.)

 Insurance benefits are typical of any large company, and their Employee Stock Program gives drivers actual stockholder ownership in the company and a stake in its success beyond just employment.
-Both of these things are pretty unique to TMC, as far as the rest of the industry goes.
+Both of these things are pretty unique to TMC Transportation, as far as the rest of the industry goes.

 It depends on the account.
 A few accounts allow it, but most require a period of safe driving experience on linehaul first.